fshpsmgc/aspxgridview-how-to-implement-cascading-comboboxes-in-batch-edit-mode-t124512/Readme.md

 ![Cascading Combo Boxes in Batch Edit Mode](demo.gif)

 The cascading combo boxes for the grid in the batch edit mode use the same technique as other cascading combo box implementations.
-This technique involves the following steps:
+This technique has the following steps:
-- [Response to a selection change](#respond-to-a-selection-change) of the primary combo box editor (in its client [SelectedIndexChanged](https://docs.devexpress.com/AspNet/js-ASPxClientComboBox.SelectedIndexChanged) event).
+- **Respond to a selection change** of the primary combo box editor (in its client [SelectedIndexChanged](https://docs.devexpress.com/AspNet/js-ASPxClientComboBox.SelectedIndexChanged) event).
-- A [callback request](#assign-a-callback-handler) for the secondary column's combo box (with the client-side [PerformCallback](https://docs.devexpress.com/AspNet/js-ASPxClientComboBox.PerformCallback(parameter)) method).
+- **Send a callback** for the secondary column's combo box (with the client-side [PerformCallback](https://docs.devexpress.com/AspNet/js-ASPxClientComboBox.PerformCallback(parameter)) method).
-- [Filtering the data source items](#filter-the-second-combo-box-values) on the server (in the server-side [Callback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCallback.Callback) event handler).
+- **Filter data source items** on the server (in the server-side [Callback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCallback.Callback) event handler).

-There are implementation details that are specific to the batch edit mode:
+Implementation details that are specific to the batch edit mode:
-- The server-side Callback [event handler has to be assigned](#assign-a-callback-handler) in the server-side [CellEditorInitialize](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.CellEditorInitialize) event handler.
+- You should [assign](#assign-a-callback-handler) the server-side [Callback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxCallback.Callback) event handler on the server (in the [CellEditorInitialize](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.CellEditorInitialize) event handler).
-- Items in the editors that depend on other editor's value should be [updated manually](#manually-update-the-second-combo-box) with the [PerformCallback](https://docs.devexpress.com/AspNet/js-ASPxClientComboBox.PerformCallback(parameter)) method every time the user starts editing the columns' values.
+- Every time the user enters the edit mode (the client-side [BatchEditStartEditing](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.BatchEditStartEditing) event), check if the secondary combo box has correct items and initiate the callback to [update them if necessary](#manually-update-the-secondary-combo-box).

 ## Setup the Grid and its Column Editors
 Create an [ASPxGridView](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView), assign its data source, and set the grid's [editing mode](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridViewEditingSettings.Mode) to `Batch`.
 Add two columns of type [GridViewDataComboBoxColumn](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataComboBoxColumn) and set their data sources.